 - Service: Treat customers like people – that’s what they are!
 Get them back up and running when there’s a problem.
 Even if there’s not a quick-fix, taking ownership of the problem and recognising that something has gone wrong goes a long way.

-Remember, they are SMALL businesses
+Remember, your are selling to SMALL businesses

 Selling to small business means you need to get into their mindset.
 They don’t have the resources, the people power or the levels of bureaucracy that a large organisation does.
 Sometimes this can be a little frustrating, especially from a sales point of view.
 Perhaps you can see how things could be improved, and how your products or service could help.
 Smaller resources can be a stumbling block.